mnemnion/JLpeg.jl/docs/src/index.md

 Note that all of the length-examining builtins use byte width, or codeunits.
 Not codepoints, graphemes, or [`textwidth`](@extref `Base.Unicode.textwidth`).
 This is the fastest of the options and probably the least surprising.
+The `length` in codepoints was considered and rejected; considered because Julia uses it as the standard concept of string length, rejected for a few reasons.
+One, the regions under comparison have already been verified with patterns, so they aren't unknowns.
+Two, both Julia and JLpeg allow invalid UTF-8 in string types, and while the behavior of `length` on invalid UTF-8 is defined, it's borderline useless in this context.
+Three, it would be treated as grapheme length, which it emphatically is not, creating code which works sometimes but not consistently.

 Bespoke comparisons based on some other standard may always be employed as user-provided check functions.

 With the exception of `:always`, a check will fail if there is no mark with the same key.
 This includes user-provided functions, which won't trigger if a mark isn't found.
 All checks, _including_ `:always`, are only performed if the enclosed pattern succeeds.
+If your comparison doesn't rely on a prior region, you want `Q`, not `K`.

 Marks and checks are independent of the capture mechanism, but since the regions of interest are frequently worth capturing, we provide [`CM(patt, :sym)`](@ref CM) as a